DanielZagorsky/Daniel-Zagorsky-12-01-20/README.md

 The app contains 2 pages , weather and favorites.
 The resources are being loaded at the index.html , page flow is controlled by state management.

+By default , if user allows the browser to access his location than the closest city to him will be shown.
+Otherwise, Tel Aviv.

 On the weather page :
 1) Autocomplete api call occurs on a key press to update the jquery autocomplete source.
 2) 2 other api calls occur when a city is selected to receive the full data , and forecast for the next 5 days.